sciruiz/euk-illumina-gene-extraction-pipeline/README.md

-# Gene Extraction Pipeline from Illumina Reads
+# Gene Extraction Pipeline from Illumina Reads for *Pomacea* snails

 This pipeline describes how to recover, extract and validate genes from Illumina paired-end reads for Pomacea snails (but might be useful for other Eukarya as well!).